NamikanilBasnuh/vpcFlowlogsAwsLambdaSolution/ReadMe.md

 12) Client-> create_flow_logs() ....

 13) WE NEED A eventBridge to Trigger the LAMBDA !!
-Otherwise we can not execute our code that we write on code source! -> Type eventBridge on AWS console
+Otherwise we can not execute our code that we write on code source! -> Type eventBridge on AWS consoleee